 There are three controls on the compressor:

-Amount -- this controls the amount of limiting of range that is performed.
-Higher values will make soft notes louder and quiet notes softer.
+- Amount -- this controls the amount of limiting of range that is performed.
+Higher values will make soft notes louder and harder notes quieter.

-Delay -- this controls how reactive the limiting is to the change in volume of the sound.
+- Delay -- this controls how reactive the limiting is to the change in volume of the sound.
 Set this to zero and the compressor acts as an overdrive, clipping the waveform causing distortion.
+More than zero will cause a period of time before a quiet sound is made louder.
+This can give a slower decay to sounds making them sound fuller and have more presence.

 The reverb module utilizes multiple delays in stereo for simulating the reverberation of room acoustics.
 There are several controls: